stackabletech/test-dev-cluster/README.md

 ## Prerequisites

-* All Stackable repos are checked out under the same root.
+* All Stackable repos that are to be tested are checked out under the same root.
 * The host (development) machine has /sys/fs/cgroups
 * Use docker version >= 20 and docker-compose version >= 1.29